gvwilson/thirdbit/src/fiction/bear/index.md

 Cloak was awake, and thirsty, and wondering where she was. *Soon*, she mind-spoke soothingly.

-When the princess finally declared that she was bored, Jinpa jogged up the stairs, then waved for the others to join him.
+When the princess finally declared that she was bored, Rinpa jogged up the stairs, then waved for the others to join him.
 The shouting in the market had died down, the stallkeepers having lost interest in the aggrieved farmer's outrage as people showed up with money to spend.